avito-tech/Mixbox/README.md

 There are not enough docs yet, so you can try simple approach of linking Mixbox ([Demo](Demos)), but use code examples from [Tests](Tests).

-## Supported iOS/Xcode/Swift versions

-- Xcode 11
-- Swift 5
-- iOS 10.3, iOS 11.4, iOS 12.1, intermediate versions may work or may not, the mentioned versions are tested on CI
-- Cocoapods 1.8.4
-- Mac OS 10.14.6

-Xcode 9/10 and older versions are not supported anymore.
-If you are planning to use the project on different environment and have problems, let us know.

 ## Known issues

-- Crashes on iOS 11.2 (works ok on iOS 11.3, iOS 11.4)
 - Setting permissions doesn't work on physical devices (and maybe something else, we don't test on physical devices;
   basic things work)
 - Device rotation was not tested, I think we have bugs with it